-^{} the 5 years is counted based on full-time practice of at least 40 hours per week.
+^{5} years is based on full-time clinical practice of at least 40 hours per week.

-- 3.5 The supervisor will provide regular feedback to the management of the healthcare institution on the progress of the supervisee.
-Where difficulties arise, especially in adaptation and phasing into the system, the supervisor is to take appropriate actions and inform the management of the healthcare institution. - 3.6 The management of the healthcare institution is to monitor the progress of the supervisee very closely.
+- 3.6 The management of the healthcare institution is to monitor the progress of the supervisee very closely.
 Recommendation for termination or continuation of service is to be made when appropriate. - 3.7 Random audits conducted by SMC may be carried out to ensure that the employers and supervisors are consistently adhering to the requirements and standard of supervision of Conditional / Temporary registered doctors as stipulated by SMC. - 3.8 The following are to be made available to the audit team for inspection: - a) Orientation Package for conditionally and temporarily registered doctors - b) Record of attendance at the orientation programmes by conditionally and temporarily registered doctors - c) Cases showing evidence of auditing; department is responsible to ensure that the audit team can review a list of all the cases that the doctor has attended to - d) Documentation of any formal feedback or counselling given - 3.9 In the event that the audit shows that the standard of supervision is consistently unsatisfactory, SMC may not allow any new foreign-trained doctors to work in the healthcare institution in future.